 You've been doing this for ten years, but you say this is the last edition.
 Why are you stopping?

 This is a question I get a lot.
 Much as Jerry Seinfeld said when asked the same question about ending his show, I want to end this project gracefully while it is at its peak.
 Writing this annual book has been the longest project of my career.
-Now I want to move on to other projects and specifically invest my time and resources to making Non-Obvious a much bigger and more powerful idea ... a journey we started this year with the announcement of our ambitious new Non-Obvious Guide Series.
+Now I want to move on to other projects and specifically invest my time and resources to making Non-Obvious a much bigger and more powerful idea ... a journey we started last year with the announcement of our ambitious new Non-Obvious Guide Series.